Luckythespacecat/ScheduleTimer/README.md

 Here's how it works:

-Fetches Your Schedule: First, the timer reads your school schedule from a json file called schedule.json.
+Fetches Your Schedule: First, the timer reads your school schedule from the Schedule.js file.
 This way it can be easily changed without having to edit the html element of your code.

 Calculates Next Class: Once it knows your schedule, the timer figures out which class you have next and how long until it starts.